-The Hero8 Black doesn't accept a microphone, even with an adapter.
+The Hero9 and Hero8 don’t accept a microphone, even with an adapter.

-This is available at the end of January 2020.
-We'll cover these in detail once we receive our own.
-There are other add-ons to the Media Mod, including the Display Mod (front facing screen), and the Light Mod (super bright LED light).
+There are other add-ons to the Media Mod, including the Display Mod (front-facing screen), and the Light Mod (super bright LED light).
 Both the Display and Light Mod will fit on the Media Mod at the same time (top and side).

 GoPro Mic Adapter: Hero7 Black, Hero6 Black, Hero5 Black)

 This simple 3.5mm mic adapter allows you to easily add a standard mic to your GoPro camera.
 This adapter works for the Black version of the Hero5, Hero6, and Hero7 cameras.